-It feels like an absolute age since we got to enjoy all the batshit insanity of Starz’s beautifully bonkers American Gods.
+Not seen ‘American Gods’ S2 yet?
+Here’s everything you need to knowIt feels like an absolute age since we got to enjoy all the batshit insanity of Starz’s beautifully bonkers American Gods season one.
 Frankly, we haven’t pined this hard for Ian McShane since Deadwood got cancelled.
-With S2 of the sci-fi fantasy American Gods slated to start next year, we decided it was time to start getting excited for the new season now and look at all the big changes that are in store for fans.
+With S2 of the sci-fi fantasy American Gods on our screens, we decided it was time to recap all the big changes to expect if you haven’t bingewatched S2 yet.

-After Bryan Fuller (Pushing Daisies) and Michael Green (Logan) left the show due to “creative differences” (that old chestnut) over the length and direction of the show (although there have been whispers that it was due to the producers’ refusal to provide a much bigger budget than the $10 million per episode it was already getting), and are to be replaced with Jesse Alexander.
+After Bryan Fuller (Pushing Daisies) and Michael Green (Logan) left the show due to “creative differences” (that old chestnut) over the length and direction of the show (although there have been whispers that it was due to the producers’ refusal to provide a much bigger budget than the $10 million per episode it was already getting), they were replaced with Jesse Alexander.

-Some old faces: Never leave us Crispin Glover!
+Some old faces: Never leave us, Crispin Glover!

-Expect everything to be even more fucked up this time around
+Everything is even more fucked up this time around

 The show’s producers hinted S2 is “a lot angrier and a lot darker”, which for a show with a first season that saw a man being impaled through the throat by a sword held by the dismembered arm of a Viking is a pretty bold statement.